Cape Breton in the footsteps of the Scots

 Travel Arrangements:

-Arrival by plane, bus or train*.
+Compare and book flights here* (Advertisement).
 Air Canada, Condor and Icelandair fly from Germany to airports in eastern Canada.
-Of Halifax The best way to get to the Cabot Trail is by rental car or RV.
+There you can then rent a rental car or a motorhome.
+From Halifax The best way to reach the Cabot Trail is by rental car or motorhome.

 Cheap car hire - book quickly and easily!